 Options (and defaults) are provided for the layout of attractor basins, their size, position, spacing, and type of node display (as a spot, in decimal, hex or a 1d or 2d bit pattern, or none).
+The basin of attraction field as in figure 2.5 can be redrawn as an interactive "ibaf-graph" (chapter 20).

 Local 1d and 2d CA produce attractor basins where subtrees and basins are equivalent by rotational symmetry.
 This allows "compression" of basins (by default) into non-equivalent prototypes, though compression can be turned off.
 Attractor basins are generated for a given system size, or for a range of sizes.
 As attractor basins are generating, the reverse space-time pattern can be simultaneously displayed.

 An attractor basin run can be set to pause to see data on each transient tree, each basin, or each field.
 Any combination of this data, including the complete list of states in basins and trees, can be saved to a file (chapter 27).
 Normally a run will pause before the next "mutant" attractor basin, but this pause may be turned off to create a continuous demo of new attractor basins.
-A "screen-saver" demo option shows new basins continually growing at random positions (figure 4.17, section 24.8).
+A "screen-saver" demo option shows new basins continually growing at random positions (figure 4.18, section 24.8).